-In 2014, the mission was expanded to include the creation of a nature-inspired living, working, and respite business model for people who experience disability and those who share their journey.
+Sammy’s Place was founded in 2006 as an Oregon 501(c)(3) organization with the original mission to provide respite to families with children experiencing disabilities.
+In 2014, the mission was expanded to include the creation of a nature-inspired living, working, and respite business model along-side and with people who experience disability.